SOROPTIMIST INTERNATIONAL CLUBS OF SOUTH AUSTRALIA

 Every SI President proposes a ‘President’s Appeal’: a project to which Soroptimists worldwide are called to raise funds during the President’s two-year tenure.
 For the period 2017 – 2019 the President’s appeal is the project Women, Water & Leadership.
 At least five projects will be supported in five continents with a view to enabling women to become active leaders in water management.
 More specifically, these projects will connect to Sustainable Development Goals 4 – Quality Education, 5 – Gender Equality and 6 – Clean Water and Sanitation, for all purposes

 Every 2 years in Federation of South West Pacific a conference of Clubs is held in the destination of choice of the Federation president.
 Plans are being made for this conference to be held in Indonesia The Conference is a time to renew friendships , make new friends, attend workshops, listen to inspiring speakers and catch up with club projects.
 A gala dinner on the last night sees the installation of the Federation President for next bienium 2020-2022.
 We welcome Suman Lal from Fiji as our 2020-22 Federation President.
-President Suman's theme is
+President Suman's theme is..

 Soroptimist International OF SOUTH AUSTRALIA

-support the campaign to Stop Violence against women
+support the worldwide campaign to Stop Violence against women

 The Adelaide white ribbon breakfast